thromwill/IT-4401/README.md

 # IT-4401
 IT 4401 Projects

-I worked on these projects during my first semester sophomore year while taking this Python Introduction class.
-Most projects are very rudamentary.
-Most interesting are the music analyzer, tweet manager, and rock paper scissors game.
+These projects are the results of this Python Introduction class during my first semester sophomore year.
+Most interesting are definitelyNotGuitarHero, Rock, Paper, Scissors Game, Tweet Manager, and Music Analyzer.

 Projects in order created:
 Intro Project